by Ana RednicViews 212Updated now 4 monthsPublished 25/10/2018

 - After this action, we will be greeted by a confirmation message, and the selected domains will work on the PHP version that you want.

-This tutorial will describe the steps required to enable DNSSEC on a .ro domain in the ROTLD panel
+This article will describe the steps required to enable Cloudflare services for domains hosted on your cPanel control panel